amadlung/2019-04-11-gwu/trimming.md

 Trimming and Filtering
 ===

+> Questions:
+> > - How can I get rid of sequence data that doesn’t meet my quality standards?

 > Objectives:
-> - "Clean FASTQ reads using Trimmommatic."
+> > - "Clean FASTQ reads using Trimmommatic."
-> - "Select and set multiple options for command-line bioinformatics tools."
+> > - "Select and set multiple options for command-line bioinformatics tools."
-> - "Write `for` loops with two variables."
+> > - "Write `for` loops with two variables."

 > Keypoints:
-> - "The options you set for the command-line tools you use are important!"
+> > - "The options you set for the command-line tools you use are important!"
-> - "Data cleaning is an essential step in a genomics workflow."
+> > - "Data cleaning is an essential step in a genomics workflow."
 ---

 # Cleaning Reads